PeterReghenzani/Teleportation-Arrow/README.md

 You should already be familiar with the idea of resource packs, in-game commands and ticks.
 You should also know how to navigate to your Minecraft installation's working directory.

 ## Part 1: Creating a Data Pack.
-In Minecraft: Java edition, we work with 'datapacks'.
+In Minecraft: Java edition, we work with 'data packs'.
 We will be using 'datapacks' to add content and override functions, loot tables, and much more without creating disturbances to the code of Minecraft.

 So, to begin we need to create our world and a data pack which will be the space in which all of our code will be contained.
- - Open Minecraft Java Edition and 'Create New World' - we can call it 'Teleport' for consistancy, but you can call it what ever you like.
+ - Open Minecraft Java Edition and 'Create New World' - we can call it 'Teleport' for consistency, but you can call it whatever you like.
  - The world needs to be made with `Allow Cheats: ON` & `Game Mode: Creative`.
  - `Create New World` when all of these settings have been made.
 Once the world has been created, we need to exit the world and go back to our world and access its world folder.
  - Left Click on our world - `Teleport` and then select `Edit`.
  - Select `Open World Folder`.
 This will open a folder list for our world.
- - We need to open the `datapacks` folder which should be empty at this stage.
+ - We need to open the `data packs` folder which should be empty at this stage.
  - Create a new folder, by right clicking in the blank space and call it `TPArrow`.
- Once we have create the 'datapack' we need to fill it with folders to operate the Teleportation Arrow.
+ Once we have created the 'data pack' we need to fill it with folders to operate the Teleportation Arrow.
  - Inside `TPArrow` create a new folder called `data`.
  A data pack is identified by Minecraft with a `pack.mcmeta` file that is stored in the pack.
  - With our text editor we need to create a new file called `pack.mcmeta` inside which we need the following: